 INtroduction

-The Mission of the Royal Botanic Garden Edinburgh (RBGE) is "To explore, conserve and explain the world of plants for a better future".
+Our mission at the Royal Botanic Garden Edinburgh (RBGE) is to explore, conserve and explain the world of plants for a better future.

 Our gardens in Edinburgh, Benmore, Dawyck and Logan are first-class visitor attractions and provide opportunities to engage with a wide audience across Scotland.
 The Edinburgh Garden is consistently included in the top 10 most visited attractions in Scotland.